 Revolving Loan Fund

-EDIF’s Revolving Loan Fund provide business loans to new & existing microentrepreneurs located in 11 counties in South Florida.
-The Fund manages $250,000 lending capital through a USDA government program*
+EDIF’s Revolving Loan Fund provides business loans to new and existing microentrepreneurs located in 11 counties in South Florida.
+The Fund manages $250,000 of lending capital through a USDA government program.*

-A microentrepreneur is an owner and operator of a business with not more than 10 full-time employees.
+A microentrepreneur is an owner and operator of a business with not more than ten full-time employees.

 Loans of 50,000 or less are available to startup and growing microenterprises, including agricultural producers that meet the definition of a microenterprise.
-The organization prioritizes funding businesses or small farmers that may not qualify for traditional loans, as well as entrepreneurs with creative and innovative ideas.
+The organization prioritizes funding of businesses or small farmers that may not qualify for traditional loans, as well as funding for entrepreneurs with creative and innovative ideas.

-Areas Served: Citrus, Sumter, Hermando, Hardee, Highlands, Okeechobee, Indian River, Glades, Hendry, DeSoto & Collier.
+Areas Served: Citrus, Sumter, Hermando, Hardee, Highlands, Okeechobee, Indian River, Glades, Hendry, DeSoto and Collier Counties.

 *Rural Microentrepreneur Assistance Program (RMAP)